glideapps/canvas-hypertxt/README.md

 ## Who is this for?

 This library is inspired by the excellent [canvas-txt](https://canvas-txt.geongeorge.com) but focuses instead on being a part of the rendering pipeline instead of drawing the text for you.
 This offers greater flexibility for those who need it.
 Additionally canvas-hypertxt focuses on layout performance, allowing for much faster overall layout and rendering performance compared to the original library.
 Some sacrifices are made in the name of performance (justify).
+This library is internally integrated and used in (glide-data-grid)[https://grid.glideapps.com] and now is available as a standalone.

 ## Comparison vs canvas-txt